taskrabbit/ReactNativeSampleApp/README.md

 It has sample data in the `models.js` file.
 For example, there is a user bleonard (password: "sample") that you can log in as.

+### Tests

+The integration tests are run using [Appium](http://appium.io/).

+To run tests:

+* Make sure you have the 9.0 simulators installed in XCode
+* Compile app for the test environment: `npm run compile:test`
+* Launch simulator and tests: `npm test`

 ### Compiling

 You can compile and put it on the phone with: `npm run install:staging`